 Digital Dexterity Definition

 It is vital for businesses if they want to stay competitive in a rapidly changing digital world.
-However, it is also essential for individuals.
+However, digital technology is also essential for individuals.

 To keep up with the ever-changing market, you need to be able to adapt quickly and learn new skills.

 It is not only about having technical skills.
 It’s also about having the ability to think creatively and be open to change.
-As a result, businesses embracing new technologies and approaches will be more successful in the long run.
+As a result, businesses embracing new technologies, digital tools, digital skills, and approaches will be more successful in the long run.